ci1xgk/Fellowship_Webpage/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# 1. About
+SEAMLESS is a new two-dimensional (2D) model aimed to facilitate flood simulation over a range of scales for the mesh and domain-sizes in both deterministic and scholastic settings.
+SEAMLESS is currently under development by taking a mathematics-led approach to come with a coherent framework, under the themes of “automatism” and “holistisity”, in handling flood modelling applications.

 GK to use the contents from the [Google doc](https://docs.google.com/document/d/1wXB-lJQIKtMC3P3qBuzorbjYouuPyWGpLnPsVcanCdM/edit) to get started on the page.